selim679/databricks-streaming-pipeline/README.md

 Real-time data processing for analytics (IoT / logs simulation).
 I implemented data quality rules and optimized storage using partitioning in Unity Catalog.
+I designed aggregated analytical tables with partitioning and computed KPIs like conversion rate for business insights.

 ##  Status